18 Adaptive Behavior Examples

 It’s important to use verbs, move slowly, and ask if they want help when appropriate.

-2. 20 Adaptive Skills Activities
+2. Twenty Adaptive Skills Activities

 Although teaching adaptive skills is often geared towards helping children with learning disabilities or behavioral disorders, all kids need to learn basic life skills.
 Most kindergarten teachers and parents can benefit from integrating simple activities into the daily routine of their children.